 This study examines the impact of the Japanese version of the stewardship code on shareholder voting.
 Japan's stewardship code was published in February 2014, under which institutional shareholders are expected to discharge their stewardship responsibility through engagement and the exercise of voting.
 Some trust banks (Japanese institutions that combine the functions of commercial banks, depositary institutions, and trust companies) and insurance companies as well as mutual funds, pension funds, and foreign investors have signed up to the code.
-Using data of voting outcomes in shareholder meetings from 2010 to 2016, we find that Japan's stewardship code changes the voting behaviour of institutional shareholders.
+Using data of voting outcomes in shareholders.
 Trust banks that have accepted the code and have no lending relationship with investee firms, as well as insurance companies that have accepted the code, regardless of their lending relationships with investee firms, become opposed to top management appointments in the post-code period, when investee firms exhibit lower profitability than their industry peers.
 Furthermore, mutual fund, pension fund, and foreign investors are more likely to vote against top management appointment in firms with lower profitability after the implementation of the code.